 There has been much debate over the past year or so in particular over whether meat or generally animal products are bad for you.
 In light of films like The Gamechangers and the nature of social media, people are often all too quick to jump on the bandwagon with these trends.
 That is why now more than ever it is important for people to have an open mind on the information they read and listen to.
 In this post, we will delve into what the actual scientific research says on the matter with no biases.

-There is considerable observational evidence and mechanistic evidence to suggest that low level, chronic elevations in inflammation may contribute to various diseases such as cardiovascular disease, type 2 diabetes, and others.
+There is considerable observational evidence and mechanistic evidence to suggest that low level, chronic elevations in inflammation may contribute to various diseases.
+These diseases include cardiovascular disease, type 2 diabetes, and others.

 Additionally, none of these studies controlled total calories.
-Perhaps even more relevant was a recent randomized control weight-loss trial where researchers had type 2 diabetic subjects split into two high protein (30% of total calories from protein) weight loss groups: one consuming protein predominantly from animal protein and another group consuming protein from plant protein.
+Perhaps even more relevant was a recent randomized control weight-loss trial where researchers had type 2 diabetic subjects split into two high protein (30% of total calories from protein) weight loss groups.
+One consumes protein predominantly from animal protein and another group consumes protein from plant protein.
 These diets contained the same total calories, protein, carbohydrates, and fats.
 The only differences were the protein sources.
 Both groups lost the same amount of weight and low and behold both groups DECREASED inflammation to the same extent.
-This suggests that the anti-inflammatory benefits to a vegan diet are likely simply due to vegans consuming less total calories than meat-eaters.
+This suggests that the anti-inflammatory benefits of a vegan diet are likely simply due to vegans consuming less total calories than meat-eaters.
 However, meat-eaters can likely enjoy the same health benefits so long as they do not consume too many overall calories and live a healthy lifestyle.

 Vegans also have a higher rate of ‘health-seeking behaviours.’
 That is, a vegan diet is already a very restrictive diet, and people who select it are much more likely to pursue other healthy behaviours like limiting their calories and exercising.
 In contrast, people who eat high amounts of meat tend to eat more calories (~600 more per day on average), exercise less, eat fewer fruits and vegetables, eat less fiber, and engage in other non-health seeking behaviours, like smoking.
 This makes it difficult to determine if the increased rates of disease are caused by meat, or by these other parameters.